 What does the shredded paper get turned into?

 There are many things our recycled paper becomes.
 Some of these items you may even have in your home or office right now!
 For example, one of the mills we use produces branded and own-label paper products for the UK market.
 This includes toilet tissues, kitchen towels, paper products, nappies, and feminine hygiene products.
 You can find these products in the majority of UK supermarkets, many of which are household brands.
 You’d be surprised by how many paper products you recognise that are made from our shredded paper!

 What happens to all of the staples and paper clips?

 Shred Station is one of the few shredding companies in the UK that doesn’t charge additional “contamination” fees for paper with staples, paper clips, or plastic wallets in place.
 A question we often get asked is how these non-paper materials affect our recycling process.

 Quite simply, they don’t.
-These materials are extremely easy to separate from paper using specialist recycling equipment and methods, similar to how your household recycling is separated.
+These materials are extremely easy to separate from paper using specialist recycling equipment and methods.
+This is similar to the separation process used for your household recycling.
 Some of the methods used include using industrial magnets, heating and refining, sorting and vibration.

 How does Shred Station choose which paper mills to use?

 Our team continually conduct horizon scans of the UK’s recycling market so we can quickly adapt to any advancements in recycling technology.